2DMNET/LITA-_PROJECT/README.md

 - Total Sales: Create a calculated field for total sales, such as Total Sales = Quantity * Unit Price.
 - Subscription Duration: Calculate the length of each customer’s subscription based on Start Date and End Date.
+---
+  ### Questions to be answered after initial exploration
+ - Excel:
+   o Use pivot tables to summarize total sales by product, region, and month. o Use Excel formulas to calculate metrics such as average sales per product and
+     total revenue by region.
+   o Create any other interesting report.